heuperman/free-from-finder/README.md

 To start the unit tests: `npm run test`.
 This will start the test suite in watch mode, meaning it will automatically rerun and the results will be updated if you make any changes.
-If you just want to run the test once you can use `npm run test -- --watchAll=false` instead.
+If you just want to run the test once you can use `npm run test:once` instead.

-## Linting
+## Linting & formatting

-This app uses ESLint to help spot problematic patterns in the code and to enforce coding style rules.
+This app uses ESLint and Prettier to help spot errors and to enforce coding style rules.

 To run the linter: `npm run lint`.

+Ton run the formatter: `npm run format`.

 ## Running the app